blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ![visualize menu](https://user-images.githubusercontent.com/55206834/86886795-8757f400-c0c5-11ea-977c-185ffa637b29.png)

-Our model had an F1 score of 0.717
+We chose to look at F1 score for our model as our dataset was fairly well balanced and F1 score takes into account precision and recall.
+Our model had an F1 score of 0.717 which is not too bad for a quick first attempt at sentiment analysis considering our dataset contains two different types of tweets (food and movie reviews).
+We would not, however, recommend rolling this out as-is in production.
+We would want to try other models, adjust our pre-processing and perform hyperparameter tuning to improve this score before rolling it out.

 ![Visualize ROC](https://user-images.githubusercontent.com/55206834/86887031-f3d2f300-c0c5-11ea-9042-b5b82491fc03.png)